louisitvn/slate/source/includes/_errors.md

 # Error codes

-For reference, the following error codes should be used by the server side scripting to better communicate with Emotsy Builder.
-When the server-side script returns the correct error code in the AJAX response, Emotsy Builder will be able to display the corresponding messages in the appropriate format.
+For reference, the following error codes should be used by the server side scripting to better communicate with BuilderJS.
+When the server-side script returns the correct error code in the AJAX response, BuilderJS will be able to display the corresponding messages in the appropriate format.

 Error Code | Meaning
 ---------- | -------